kschipulring/palmasettemiinc/wp-content/themes/shopstar/README.txt

 == License ==

-Shopstar WordPress Theme, Copyright 2016 Out the Box.
+Shopstar!
+WordPress Theme, Copyright 2016 Out the Box.
-Shopstar is distributed under the terms of the GNU GPL.
+Shopstar! is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.